Rizkidriarso/Rizkidriarso/daily/notes.md

 - Consider adding a `.github/workflows` directory for CI/CD, perhaps to automate testing or building.
 - Explore the possibility of adding a `CONTRIBUTING.md` file to guide potential contributors.

+Potential addition: Implement a README.md with a clear project description, setup instructions, and contribution guidelines.

+Consider a CONTRIBUTING.md file to guide potential collaborators.